 Vision Studies Program Admissions Cycle

 Students gaining admission to the TVI certification program will be admitted into a fall term cohort.
-In this hybrid program, the TVI courses are offered online with a weekend workshop per course at Pitt’s Oakland campus.
+In this hybrid program, the TVI courses are offered online with some face-to-face interaction, primarily in the summer at Pitt’s Oakland campus.
 In addition to the online courses, students complete two levels of clinical practice.
 The first is an observational experience focused on TVI instruction.
 The second is a student teaching practicum, which is required for all initial or second-field certification applicants.
 Students apply for their PDE Instructional I teaching certificate upon successful completion of TVI coursework, student teaching practicum, and the required Praxis II exams.
 It takes approximately two years to complete this single certification program.